Bless Me Indeed (Jabez's Song): Background and composition

 The idea behind "Bless Me Indeed (Jabez's Song)" came from MercyMe's record label, INO Records, who wanted to capitalize off the success of Bruce Wilkinson's popular book The Prayer of Jabez (2000).
 According to lead singer Bart Millard, the label figured that the book could introduce the band and set up a successful career.
 Although the band did not want to write the song, they eventually relented.
 "Bless Me Indeed (Jabez's Song)" was written by Jim Bryson, Nathan Cochran, Bart Millard, Mike Scheuchzer, and Robby Shaffer - all five members of MercyMe at the time.
 Like the rest of Almost There, it was recorded at Ivy Park, The Indigo Room, Paradise Sound, and IBC Studios.
 Kipley produced and programmed the song, while Skye McCaskey and Julian Kindred engineered it.
 Salvo mixed the song.
 String instruments were recorded by the Paltrow Performance Group.

 "Bless Me Indeed (Jabez's Song)" has a length of four minutes and fourteen seconds.
 According to the sheet music published by Musicnotes.com, it is in set common time in the key of C major and has a tempo of 108 beats per minute.
 Bart Millard's vocal range in the song spans from the low note of G♯_{4} to the high note of F♯_{5}.
 The song lyrically relates to the Biblical figure Jabez.
 In 1 Chronicles 4:10, Jabez requests that God bless him by expanding his territory and keeping him free from evil, a request God accepts.
 In "Bless Me Indeed (Jabez's Song)", Millard requests the same from God.

 Reception

 "Bless Me Indeed" received a mixed to positive response from critics.
 Steve Losey of AllMusic selected it as a 'track pick'.
 The J Man of Crosswalk.com described it as a "winner", and appreciated that it was based on The Prayer of Jabez.
-In Amazon.com's product description of Almost There, the reviewer stated the track "is a glimmer of brilliance where the group brings it all together".
 However, Russ Breimeier of Christianity Today described the song as "[not] particularly remarkable", preferring another song based on Jabez, According to John's "Song of Jabez".
 In an interview in 2014, Millard stated that it is one of "one of the worst songs we’ve ever done".